owaits/ScreenMonkey.Help/reference/clipTypes/Text/TextClipObjects.md

 In the template you might specify the following display format "Next seminar is starting in {0}" and then in each Text clip that you create you input the location text "Downstairs Hall", "Meeting Room 3", etc in the Edit/Cue dialog.
 When the clip is played {0} is replaced with the text from the Edit/Cue dialog.

 ### Live Text
-Live Text is similar to the text object above except that it can be edited from the live preview monitor when the text clip is live.
+Live Text is similar to the text object above except that it can be edited from the live monitor when the text clip is live.
 As you type the output immediately updates.
 Other options are the same as the standard text object.

 ![](../../../images/text-livetext.png)